LisePetculescu/hogwarts5/README.md

 2. Open the test file you want to run
 3. Right click on the test class name
 4. Click on `Run 'TestClassName'`
-5. The tests will run and you will see the results in the terminal
+5. The tests will run and you will see the results in the "Run" tab
 ```

 * Run one test in intelliJ IDEA